akashgiri18/Zomato_Analytics/README.md

 * Evaluating the impact of Zomato Gold membership on customer retention and spending.
 * Creating visualizations to represent the findings effectively.

-By delving deeper into the data, you can gain valuable insights to improve customer experience, optimize Zomato's offerings, and drive business growth.
+By delving deeper into the data, we can gain valuable insights to improve customer experience, optimize Zomato's offerings, and drive business growth.